Acute onset right facial droop and slurred speech - progressing to non-verbal.

-The very distal portions of the common carotid arteries are reconstituted, with normal calibre and opacification of the internal carotid arteries bilaterally.
+The very distal portions of the common carotid arteries are reconstituted, with normal caliber and opacification of the internal carotid arteries bilaterally.

-The right vertebral artery origin and proximal portions are not visualised.
+The right vertebral artery origin and proximal portions are not visualized.

 There is abrupt reconstitution of the right vertebral artery at the level C3 transverse foramen.